The Jane Lane School's Local Offer

 - Advanced behaviour management strategies Team Teach trainers de-escalation and Positive behaviour management Programmes

-- On site administration of medication and guidance to meet individual medical needs, eating/ dietary programmes and monitoring of nutritional levels including Healthy schools status and Food Dudes, parent support/open door policy, individualised programmes to meet specific personal care needs and support, signposting, liaising with other agencies
+- On site administration of medication and guidance to meet individual medical needs, eating/ dietary programmes and monitoring of nutritional levels including Healthy schools status and parent support/open door policy, individualised programmes to meet specific personal care needs and support, signposting, liaising with other agencies

 - Speech and Language Service support (twice weekly) to organise and monitor individual programmes delivered within the classroom setting by specialist trained staff.